galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 >        palindrome mode)"*: `8`
 >       - *"Always keep both reads (PE specific/palindrome mode)?"*: `Yes`
 >
->       This parameters are used to cut ILLUMINA-specific adapter sequences from the reads.
+>       These parameters are used to cut ILLUMINA-specific adapter sequences
+>       from the reads.
 >
 >    - In *"Trimmomatic Operation"*
 >       - In *"1: Trimmomatic Operation"*